-Cancellation Flow: How to Save 15-25% of Subscribers Who Try to Leave
+Subscription Cancellation Flow: Save 15-25% of Subscribers (With Examples)

-Most subscription businesses lose every subscriber who clicks cancel.
-A well-designed cancellation flow saves 15-25% of them.
-Includes real examples, survey templates, and offers.
+Design a subscription cancellation flow that saves 15-25% of subscribers who try to leave.
+Includes real examples, exit survey templates, and save offer strategies.

 Dan Layfield